groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/5-basic-phpfpm-and-php-configuration.md

 ## Install the PHP extensions we need for WordPress

+### On Ubuntu 16.04 and later

+    apt-get install php-json php-xmlrpc php-curl php-gd php-xml

+### On Ubuntu 15.10 and earlier

     apt-get install php5-json php5-xmlrpc php5-curl php5-gd php-xml-rss

 ## Ensure that the directory for php-fpm sockets exists